owfm/owfm.me/src/md/developer-experience.md

 As a key member of the Stylus Education team, I designed, built and deployed the Node, Python and React/Redux architecture for this London EdTech start-up.
 The company supports Science, English and Maths tutoring by providing students and tutors with bespoke practice exam-papers and detailed, targeted feedback reports.
 As of 2025, Stylus has secured it's second round of investment and has won support from the DoE.

-### Selected Projects
+### Services implemented:

-**Customer Dashboard**: Built a web app for monitoring learning cycles and reviewing outcomes.
+- **Customer Dashboard**: Customer-facing web app for customer admins, tutors and students to monitor the completion of learning cycles, pausing service, and reviewing outcomes over time.

-1. React
+- **In-house client**: single page web app to allow staff to monitor and execute product workflows.
+It includes a drag & drop interface for producing exam papers from the question bank, and an interface for assigning tasks to 3rd party partners.

-1. Redux
+1. React/Redux
-1. AWS Amplify
+2. Amplify

-**In-House Web Client**: Created an internal tool with drag-and-drop interfaces for exam paper creation and management of in-house automated workflows.

-1. React
-1. Redux

-**Client API**: Developed a REST API to generate personalized exam papers and manage data workflows.
+3. amCharts
+4. CI/CD with AWS Codebuild

+- **Client API**: The REST API serving the web apps.
+Exposes the interface to our database and implements the service that generates our personalised exam papers.

 1. Python
+2. Serverless Framework
+3. Reportlab
-1. AWS Lambda
+4. Lambda
+5. S3
+6. API Gateway
+7. Cognito

-**Paper Processing Service**: Implemented a Node-based service for processing PDFs via email endpoints using OCR and database updates.
+- **Paper Processing Service**: a Node-based lambda service which receives PDFs via an email endpoint, parses the email and attachments, performs pdf-image conversion, OCR, and database updates.
+Implemented using [**Serverless Framework and Step Functions**.](https://medium.com/swlh/how-to-add-human-decision-making-into-automated-workflows-using-aws-step-functions-serverless-46c0a3412fe4)

-1. Node.js
+1. Lambda
+2. Node
+3. CloudFormation
+4. Rekognition
-1. AWS Step Functions
+5. AWS Step Functions
+6. DynamoDb
+7. SES
+8. CI/CD with Seed

 ## Finura Partners, London (2019; 2024–2025, Freelance)